dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 <td><strong>Notes</strong></td>
 </tr>
 <tr class="even">
-<td>Transfer Size </td>
+<td>Transfer Width </td>
 <td>2 bits</td>
-<td>Transaction size Size[1:0]</td>
+<td>Transaction width[1:0]</td>
-<td><p>Denotes the size of each transaction that the DMAC shall issue during the data movement.</p>
+<td><p>Denotes the width of each transaction that the DMAC shall issue during the data movement.</p>
-<p>Multiple transactions of transfer size each will be issued until total size number of bytes are reached</p>
+<p>Multiple transactions of transfer width each will be issued until total size number of bytes are reached</p>
 <p>11: Reset Default option - 4 bytes</p>
 <p>10: Three bytes per transaction</p>
 <p>01: Two bytes per transaction</p>
 <p>00: 1 byte per transaction</p>
 <p><em>Note:<br />
-- Firmware may need to set a different value if a receiving IP supports a read / write transaction size that is less than 1 DWORD.</em></p>
+- Firmware may need to set a different value if a receiving IP supports a read / write transaction width that is less than 1 DWORD.</em></p>
 <p><em>- This does not affect the wrap-around mechanism.</em></p></td>
 </tr>
 </tbody>